Ar-Ruʼays

 Ar-Ruʾays (اَلرُّؤَيْس), also spelled Al Ruwais, is a port town in the Qatari municipality of Al Shamal.
 It is located on the northern tip of Qatar, approximately 127 km north of the capital Doha.
 Before the country's economic landscape was transformed by oil extraction, Al Ruwais was one of the most important fishing centers on the peninsula.

 The town is best known for the Al Ruwais Port, the second-most important port in Qatar.
 It is also known for accommodating what is thought to be the earliest-constructed surviving mosque in Qatar.
+The northernmost point of Qatar, Ras Rakan, is located 2.5 mi to the northwest.

 Etymology

 Ar Ru'ays translates to "small head" in Arabic.
 It was so named because the town juts out into the sea relative to the land surrounding it.

 History

 18th century

 Family tradition states that Al Ruwais was one of the initial destinations that the Al Thani moved to before settling in Fuwayrit in the late 1700s.
 At the time, it was considered to be the capital of the Al Jalahma tribe, who were one of the Bani Utbah clans who migrated from Kuwait in the mid-18th century.